GG430/ESP-Parking-Assistant/README.md

 Fork from [Resinchem](https://github.com/Resinchem/ESP-Parking-Assistant)

 This version is a dewifid version.
-Uses ESP8266 board, WS2812b LED strips and a TFMini sensor.
+Uses ESP8266 board, WS2812b LED strips and a TFMini-S sensor.

 I had no wifi reception in my garage which left the non secure access point open.
 So simply removed everything wifi related to make this work quickly.